Alma Johnson Graduate Folklore Award

 - Deadline: Third week of spring term.
 Award announced end of spring term.

-- Folklore Program Director appoints an awards committee that selects awardee.
+- Folklore and Public Culture Program Director appoints an awards committee that selects awardee.